hpcaitech/ColossalAI/docs/add_your_parallel.md

 ## Schedule

 Schedule entails how to execute a forward and backward pass.
-Currently, ColossalAI provides pipeline and non-pipeline schedules.
+Currently, Colossal-AI provides pipeline and non-pipeline schedules.
 If you want to modify how the forward and backward passes are executed, you can inherit `colossalai.engine.BaseSchedule` and implement your idea.
 You can also add your schedule to the engine before training.